Andy Ibáñez Player Props: Tigers vs. Diamondbacks

-After going 0-for-1 in his last game, Andy Ibanez and the Detroit Tigers take on the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 6:40 PM ET on Friday.
+On Saturday, Andy Ibanez (.138 batting average in his past 10 games, with a double, a home run, a walk and two RBI) and the Detroit Tigers play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Phillies.
+In his most recent game he had a hitless showing (0-for-2) against the Diamondbacks.

 Andy Ibáñez Game Info & Props vs. the Diamondbacks